cslotboom/hysteresis/Readme.md

 ## Basic Demo

-A basic demo of the hystresis object, showing the Cycle Indexes
+A basic demo of the hystresis object.
+Hysteresis can split up a non-function into a number of cycles that are functions.

 ![Hysteresis demo 1](doc/images/demo.gif)